Careers with Animals

 A certified animal trainer has a myriad of career options open to him.
 These professionals have the unique option of being an entrepreneur and serving private clients.
 A dog trainer can be employed with major pet stores or county programs.
 He can also collaborate with animal shelters and/or rescues to provide training programs at their facilities.

 An individual who desires this type of training career does not necessarily need to attend a vocational program or obtain a certification.
 However, it is highly recommended.
+You can choose an on-campus dog obedience course or become certified through an online program offering local mentorship.

 Pet Care Specialist